Keningau: Keningau Handicraft Centre

 Also known as Pusat Kraftangan Keningau, it is in Keningau New Town.
 It just 4.8 km from Keningau town.
 It is known for its scenic beauty and recreational facilities.
 It comprises recreational of traditional art, visual art, and all traditional things.

 Kapayan Recreation Resources

 The recreation resources located at Apin-Apin.
 It takes 25 minutes from Keningau Town to this location.
 It also has an alternate road with 26 km for people who want to go there to avoid the crowded traffic jam at the main road.

 Matanoi Hill

 Also known as Bukit Matanoi.
 It is located in Apin - Apin, Keningau.
 It is 23 km from Keningau town.

 Bukit Trig

 Bukit Trig is where people can go hiking.
 It is at Apin-Apin, Keningau, 20.2 km from Keningau Town.
 It is known for its beauty.

 Keningau Mall

 The main shopping area in Keningau is the Keningau Mall.
-It is a 4 storey building, launched in 2010, located in Keningau Town and is the first shopping mall in the Interior Division of Sabah.
+It is a 4 story building, launched in 2010, located in Keningau Town and is the first shopping mall in the Interior Division of Sabah.